Updated Spring 2021

 If polished concrete flooring makes you think IKEA warehouse, think again, polished concrete can look beautiful and be green and healthy.

-The Retroplate system uses “liquid glass” (a modified sodium silicate) and is completely non-toxic and 0-VOC.
-This option is available across Canada and the US, you just have to find someone who specializes in that system.
+The Retroplate system uses “liquid glass” (a modified sodium silicate) and is completely non-toxic and zero-VOC.
+This option is available across Canada and the US.

 Most polished concrete systems use sodium silicate or potassium silicate which are very safe and benign.
-Polished concrete is breathable which makes it one of the best flooring types, alongside tile, for over a slab.
+Polished concrete is vapor breathable which makes it one of the best flooring types, alongside tile, over a concrete slab.

 You can do acid stains, add natural pigments, use white cement, or add white sand to Portland Cement to get many different unique and modern looks.